koakatta/LGBTQIAN_plus-knowledge-base/README.md

 # LGBTQIAN_plus-knowledge-base
-## A knowledge base about LGBTQIAN+ including sexual preference, ability to reproduce base on pairing
+## A knowledge base about LGBTQIAN+ including sexual preference, ability to reproduce based on pairing

 I apologize in advance for any misunderstanding that caused by this knowledge base and offence against any individual from inaccurate data in the knowledge base.